wcarhart/docs/docs/registering_arguments.md

 * required, and cannot be left blank

 ### Verifying functions
 Verifying functions are functions that are used to verify the argument after it is parsed.
 For instance, if you expect the value of your argument to be an integer, you could write a function to verify such, and register it as the argument's verifying function.
+For more information, see [Verifying arguments](/verifying_arguments).

 The following verifying functions are included with koi by default:
 * `__verifyfile` verify that a file exists
 * `__verifydirectory` verify that a directory exists
 * `__verifyfiletype FILETYPE` verify that a file exists and that is is of type _FILETYPE_